GhostAlexe/DWG/doc/init.md

 Copy dwed.init to /etc/init.d/dwed.
 Test by running "service dwed start".

-Using this script, you can adjust the path and flags to the dwed program by setting the DWED and FLAGS environment variables in the file /etc/sysconfig/dwed.
+Using this script, you can adjust the path and flags to the dwed program by setting the DWGD and FLAGS environment variables in the file /etc/sysconfig/dwed.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn